 - Encrypt file with password.
-Set QuickBooks to secure your backups with a password you set by clicking Change. - Back up attached documents library.
-Set QuickBooks to include attached documents in the backup.
+Set QuickBooks to secure your backups with a password you set by clicking Change. - Attached documents library.
+QuickBooks will always include attached documents in the backup.

 How do I back up my company file manually?

 - 1 Set your Backup Preferences. - 2 Go to File > Back Up.